When snow falls it creates something far worse than a winter wonderland for many people.

 Two feet of snow on the average-sized roof can be the equivalent of 38,000 pounds of force, or 19 tons!!!

 The problem is that if snow sits on a roof for a long time, it can seep into brickwork, parapets, behind render, into storage tanks, and so on.
-When the water freezes, it expands, so cracks can occur, however when it melts, it of course turns to water, which has to go somewhere.
+When the water freezes, it expands, so cracks in the walls can occur, however when it melts, it of course turns to water, which has to go somewhere.

 Melting snow problems